avexyli/Koprulu-Blog/_posts/2024-04-05-crossover-post-rerelease.markdown

 * Adjusted Defiler spell animations
 * Adjusted Medic's Blind impact visual
 * Adjusted Arbiter missile and impact visuals
-* Adjusted OVerlord speed being too high by default
+* Adjusted Overlord speed being too high by default
 * Dark Archon Feedback can no longer target structures
 * Burrow and Unburrow Ability now share placement in the Command Card to match sc2
 * Burrow and Unburrow Commands are now able to be sent to other units currently selected